 |Magic String||The "magic string" content||n/a||n/a||Uses the legacy Fiddler Classic string literals and regular expressions.||Final|

-- Final actions will immediately prevent any other actions lower on the list for the specific rule from executing.
-They will also prevent any rules with lower priority that match the request from executing any actions.
+Final actions immediately prevent any other action from executing if this action comes lower on the list for the specific rule.
+Final actions also prevent any rule with lower priority, which matches the request, from executing any actions.

-- If a session is matched with conditions that depend on its response (for example, response body contains "html"), then any final actions in any rule that matched the session will be ignored.
-This is because final actions replace the response and we don't want to replace a response that was already received and matched conditions in a rule.
+If a session is matched with conditions that depend on its response (for example, a response body contains "HTML"), then any final action in any rule that matches the session will be ignored.
+The reason for this behavior is that final actions replace the response, and, by design, Fiddler is not intended to replace a response that was already received and matched conditions in a rule.

-- Non-final actions will allow other actions from the same rule or other rules with lower priority, that match the session, to execute.
+Non-final actions will allow other actions from the same rule or different rules with lower priority, which match the session, to execute.

 The Rules Queue, also the Queue Viewer or Queue Rules Viewer, is a queue of the created rules.
-The Rules Queue allows you to enable or disable, promote or denote, edit, export, import, share, and immediately execute the listed rules.
+The Rules Queue allows you to enable, disable, promote, denote, edit, export, import, share, and immediately execute the listed rules.

 By default, the Rules Queue will list all created and imported rules based on their priority.
-Rules will be executed in the order of their appearance, starting from the first one.
+Rules will be executed according to their appearance, starting from the first.
 When selecting specific rules and using the explicit Execute button, they will run in the order they appear in the queue.

 To activate all enabled rules (a rule with an active toggle), use the Rules toggle from the main toolbar.
-You have to turn the Live Traffic switch to Capturing mode.
+You must turn the Live Traffic switch to Capturing mode.

-To explicitly execute rules on captured sessions, use the Execute button from the main toolbar.
+Using the Execute button from the main toolbar, explicitly execute rules on captured sessions.
 The Execute functionality is available for both the Live Traffic and saved sessions.